AY2526S1-CS2103T-F09-2/tp/docs/UserGuide.md

 ### Payment Status of a person : `payment`

-Displays or updates the payment status of a person in the address book.
+Displays or updates the payment status of a person in the list.

 Format: `payment INDEX [s/paid | s/unpaid]`